pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 ![components](./components.png)

 Several components must be implemented or modified in Kubernetes:
 - The new API must be added to kube-apiserver.
+The ResourceQuota admission plugin needs to check the new quota limits when ResourceClaims get created.
 - A new controller in kube-controller-manager which creates ResourceClaims from Pod ResourceClaimTemplates, similar to https://github.com/kubernetes/kubernetes/tree/master/pkg/controller/volume/ephemeral.